-(1) The column ‘A’ shall refer to the population from which the random sample was drawn, i.e. total amount of eligible expenditure entered into the accounting system of the certifying authority which has been included in payment applications submitted to the Commission (as established by Article 137(1)(a) of Regulation (EU) No 1303/2013), less negative sampling units if any.
+(1) The column ‘A’ shall refer to the population from which the random sample (see article 127(1) of Regulation (EU) No 1303/2013) was drawn, i.e. total amount of declared expenditure (as referred to in Article 137(1)(a) of Regulation (EU) No 1303/2013 and corresponding to the amounts in column (A) of Appendix 1 of the accounts), less negative sampling units if any.
 Where applicable, explanations shall be provided in section 5.4 above.

 (2) This refers to the minimum coverage thresholds set out in the last subparagraph of Article 127(1) of Regulation (EU) No 1303/2013, when a non-statistical sample method is used.
 The requirement of 10% of expenditure declared (Article 127(1) CPR) refers to the expenditure in the sample, independently of the use of sub-sampling.
-This means that the sample must correspond to a minimum of 10% of the expenditure declared, but when sub-sampling is used, the expenditure effectively audited could in fact be less provided the audit authority can draw a valid audit opinion.
+This means that the sample shall correspond to a minimum of 10% of the expenditure declared, but when sub-sampling is used, the expenditure effectively audited could in fact be less.

 (3) The total error rate is calculated before any financial corrections are applied in relation to the audited sample or the population from which the random sample was drawn.
-Where the random sample covers more than one Fund or programme, the total error rate (calculated) presented in column ‘D’ concerns the whole population.
+Where the random sample covers more than one Fund or programme, the total error rate (calculated) presented in column ‘E’ concerns the whole population.
 Where stratification is used, further information by stratum shall be provided in section 5.7 above.

-(4) Where applicable, column ‘G’ shall refer to expenditure audited in the context of a complementary sample.
+(4) Where applicable, column ‘H’ shall refer to expenditure audited in the context of a complementary sample.

-(5) Amount of expenditure audited (in case sub-sampling is applied under Article 28(9) of Regulation (EU) No 480/2014, only the amount of the expenditure items effectively audited under Article 27 of the same Regulation, shall be included in this column).
+(5) This column refers to the amount of expenditure audited and needs to be completed regardless of whether statistical or non-statistical sampling methods are applied.
+In case sub-sampling is applied under Article 28(9) of Regulation (EU) No 480/2014, only the amount of the expenditure items effectively audited under Article 27 of the same Regulation, shall be included in this column.

-(6) Percentage of expenditure audited in relation to the population.'
+(6) This column refers to the percentage of expenditure audited in relation to the population and needs to be completed regardless of whether statistical or non-statistical sampling methods are applied.'

 Article 3